spatialcarpentry/data-hygiene/_posts/2002-03-01-formatting.md

     + No data values: *0*
   * Be sure to click CLOSE and not OK when exiting tools.
 Clicking OK will rerun the tool.
     <img alt="projectDEM" src="{{BASE_PATH}}{{ASSET_PATH}}/images/project-dem.png" class="screen-shot" />
-7. **Important!** Save you current project workspace in your project directory.
-Saving will maintain the configuration of your project workspace.
-You will be using this project workspace for the following lessons.

-### Continue to the next lesson...
+8. Save these files.
+We'll be using them in later lessons.